tiffy74/Umbraco-CMS/.github/5_GUIDELINES.md

 We have documented what we consider small and large changes below, make sure to talk to us before making large changes.

-Remember, if an issue is in the [Up for grabs](5_GUIDELINES.md#up-for-grabs) list or you've asked for some feedback before you sent us a PR, your PR will not be closed as unwanted.
+Remember, if an issue is in the `Up for grabs` list or you've asked for some feedback before you sent us a PR, your PR will not be closed as unwanted.

+Read more about `Up for grabs` [here](#up-for-grabs).

 ## How We Decide